-A design approach described in Eric Evans' "Domain Driven Design" (2003), which consists notably of striving to use the vocabulary of a given business domain, not only in discussions about the requirements for a software product, but in discussions of design as well and all the way into "the product's source code itself".
+A design approach described in Eric Evans’ “Domain Driven Design” (2003), consists notably of striving to use the vocabulary of a given business domain, not only in discussions about the requirements for a software product but in discussions of design as well and all the way into “the product’s source code itself”.

 (Evans’ book details other complementary techniques, but the name “ubiquitous language” conveys the main intention.)

 One of the problems many software development efforts face is the constant friction introduced by translation between two technical vocabularies, that of the business domain on the one hand and that of the developers on the other.